This guide will help you:

 We recommend having your last meal before 12:00 noon because this should be enough time to have a near-empty stomach by the time we begin the mushroom ceremony around 5:00 PM.

-Navigating Your Journey
+Tips to Navigating Your Journey

 Sticking with Your Intention

-Psychedelics, especially mushrooms are very non-linear and associative.
+Mushrooms are very non-linear and associative.
 A thought may bring up other thoughts which bring up memories which bring up feelings which bring up other memories.
 It can be easy to catch your mind drifting but try to keep control of your ship and stearin directions that you feel need exploring.
 If you want to explore something for longer, stay with it but don’t forget how you arrived there.
 Create a map in your mind and expand it as your journey evolves.

 Mantras can be sacred utterances, phrases, or sounds.
 They can have various uses, importance, meanings, and types depending on the schools of philosophy being referenced.